circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 ---
-title: Kubernetes In WSL - Connect to a running service from Windows
+title: Kubernetes In WSL - Connect to a service from Windows
 tags: [WSL, Kubernetes, Microk8s]
 author: "Yunier"
 date: "2022-12-14"